 Are you looking for hotels with two-bedroom suites?
-Separate rooms make any vacation a lot easier and more comfortable for families with babies, families with teens, or large families.
+Extra space makes any vacation a lot more comfortable for families with babies, teens, or 2+ kids.

-I have two children: a 16-year-old daughter and a 14-year-old son.
-We can all fit in a standard hotel room if we must, but my family needs three beds – and preferably separate bedrooms – to sleep comfortably.
+I have two teenagers.
+We can fit in a standard hotel room, but my family needs three beds – and preferably separate bedrooms – to sleep comfortably.

 Search for “suites”

 Searching for suites can help you narrow your search faster.
 TripAdvisor has a “suites” filter under Amenities.
 In the photo example below, searching for suites narrowed my options in Park City, Utah from 151 hotels to 29 hotels.

 Here's how to use it.

 - On a computer, look on the left side of the screen for “Amenities.”

 - Click “Show All.”